 Many of the Fanuc FOCAS functions are able to output different items or data formats.
 For pmc_rdpmcrng you can find them in the field with cyan background that describes the structure, here iodbpmc.

 The PMC is able to store and output different data formats at each address.
-If you enter cdata (lowercase without brackets!) for Output item you get byte data from the selected address, for idata you get integer and for ldata long.
-TOP
+If you enter cdata (lowercase without brackets!) for Output item you get byte data from the selected address, for idata you get integer for ldata long and for bdata bits from 0-8 e.g. 01000001.

 Here you can find all parameters for Fanuc FOCAS functions currently implemented in the standard version of the driver:

-Only ‘Output item’ is required. number outputs alarm number text outputs alarm text for your specific controller type.
-See cnc_alarm for details.
+Reads alarm data.
+Only ‘Output item’ is required: 'number' outputs alarm number 'text' outputs alarm text for your specific controller type.

 Only ‘Output item’ is required, can be one of the following: